Ohio's Special Education Profiles

 The district profile is released to educational agencies in two phases.

 - Phase 1 - Typically released in December, this version includes only the indicators that require action.
-Access is limited to district staff in the following Ohio Educational System Directory (OEDS) roles:Superintendent, Assistant Superintendent, Superintendent Designee, Special Education Contact, Director-Special Education-General, Coordinator-Special Education-General, Supervisor-Special Education-General, and Primary Contact-Sponsor
+Access is limited to district staff in the following Ohio Educational System Directory (OEDS) roles:Superintendent, Assistant Superintendent, Superintendent Designed, Special Education Contact, Director-Special Education-General, Coordinator-Special Education-General, Supervisor-Special Education-General, and Primary Contact-Sponsor

 The public release of each district and community school’s profile is scheduled for May 2026.